vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 ```
 We won't count turns, but we can use a similar construct to keep track of what we'll call `PictureState`.
 Using the same naming conventions as `CounterState`, add `PictureState` within the list of custom state accessors.

-Finally, to keep track of the dialogs, you'll use the built in `DialogState`, by adding the following line to your list of custom state accessors:
+Finally, to keep track of the dialogs, you'll use the built-in `DialogState`, by adding the following line to your list of custom state accessors:
 ```csharp
                     DialogStateAccessor = conversationState.CreateProperty<DialogState>("DialogState"),
 ```